Metabolic Equivalent

 Metabolic Equivalent and health risks

-How can we make room for exercise when life happens and we’re slammed for the week?
-This YouTube video from Why I Exercise shows how to adjust your exercise training to keep yourself afloat when you’re busy and scale your workouts to match proven standards for health and longevity when you have more time available.
-Protect your health and gain an edge in your performance!
+Using the info from this masterclass article, you'll learn how to adjust your exercise training to keep yourself afloat in busy times and scale your workouts to match proven standards for health and longevity when you have more time available.

 Metabolic Equivalent for your exercise goals